 - Do your research- booking a bus tour that is inconsistent with your interests and lifestyle could make for the longest day of your life.

-Who Should Ride and Who Should Walk
+Who Should Bus and Who Should Walk

-People who suffer from motion sickness should avoid bus tours.
+People who suffer from motion sickness should avoid Grand Canyon bus tours.
 While small children can enjoy a bus tour, make sure your toddler is already a good traveler.
 A wailing child can disrupt an entire trip for everyone.
 If your friend or spouse has to coax you into taking a bus tour, you might not have a good time; make sure that a bus tour fits with your personality type.
 Someone who likes to have control in a moving vehicle would definitely not enjoy someone else in the driver’s seat.

 A bus tour is ideal for social individuals who like to get to know new people and places.
 There is something special about spending a day or two with a new group of people.
 If you are traveling with family and co-workers, you can strengthen bonds and relationships by sharing the unique experience of sightseeing on the road.
 A bus tour is also a great option for individuals who are not able to operate a vehicle, or for those who don’t enjoy driving in unknown areas.